Avoider-Enforcer star games: Introduction

 In \cite{HKS07}, Hefetz, Krivelevich and Szab\'o provided a general sufficient condition for Avoider's win in $(a:b)$ Avoider-Enforcer games played under both sets of rules.
 This criterion takes only Avoider's bias into account.
-In \cite{MBed}, Bednarska-Bzd\c{e}ga introduced a new sufficient condition for Avoider's win under both sets of rules, which depends on both parameters $a$ and $b$.
+In \cite{MBed}, Bednarska-Bzd\c{e}ga introduced a new sufficient condition for Avoider's win under both sets of rules, which depends on both parameters $a$ and $b$, and gives a better result than the one in~\cite{HKS07} in cases where the hypergraph of the game has rank smaller than $b$.

-In \cite{HKSS10}, Hefetz et al. investigated $(1:b)$ Avoider-Enforcer games played on the edge set of $K_n$, where Avoider wants to avoid claiming a copy of some fixed graph $H$.
-In this case $X=E(K_n)$, and $\cF=\cK_H \subseteq 2^{E(K_n)}$ consists of all copies of $H$ in $K_n$.
-These games are referred to as $H$--games.
-They conjectured that for any fixed graph $H$, the thresholds $f^-_{\cK_H}$ and $f^+_{\cK_H}$ are not of the same order, and wondered about the connection between monotone $H$--games and strict $H^-$--games, where $H^-$ is $H$ with one edge missing.
-They investigated $H$--games where $H=K_3$ (a triangle) and $H=P_3=K^-_3$ (a path on three vertices) and established the following: This example supports their conjecture, as $f^+_{\cK_{P_3}}$ and $f^-_{\cK_{P_3}}$ are indeed not of the same order, while $f^{mon}_{\cK_{K_3}}$ and $f^-_{\cK_{P_3}}$ are of the same order.
-They also wondered about the results for $H$--games where $|V(H)| > 3$.
-Bednarska-Bzd\c{e}ga established in \cite{MBed} general upper and lower bounds on $f^+_{\cK_H}$, $f^-_{\cK_H}$ and $f^{mon}_{\cK_H}$ for every fixed graph $H$, but these bounds are not tight.\\
+In \cite{HKSS10}, Hefetz et al.~investigated $(1:b)$ Avoider-Enforcer games played on the edge set of $K_n$, where Avoider wants to avoid claiming a copy of some fixed graph $H$.
+In this case $X=E(K_n)$, and $\cF=\cK_H \subseteq 2^{E(K_n)}$ consists of all subgraphs of $K_n$ containing $H$ as a subgraph.
+These games are referred to as $H$-games.
+They conjectured that for any fixed graph $H$, the thresholds $f^-_{\cK_H}$ and $f^+_{\cK_H}$ are not of the same order of magnitude, and wondered about the connection between monotone $H$-games and strict $H^-$-games, where $H^-$ is $H$ with one edge missing.
+They investigated $H$-games where $H=K_3$ (a triangle) and $H=P_3$ (a path on three vertices) and established the following: They used this example to support their conjecture, as $f^+_{\cK_{P_3}}$ and $f^-_{\cK_{P_3}}$ are indeed not of the same order.
+They also noted that $f^{mon}_{\cK_{K_3}}$ and $f^-_{\cK_{P_3}}$ are of the same order, and that $P_3=K^-_3$.
+Bednarska-Bzd\c{e}ga established in \cite{MBed} general upper and lower bounds on $f^+_{\cK_H}$, $f^-_{\cK_H}$ and $f^{mon}_{\cK_H}$ for every fixed graph $H$, but these bounds are not tight for every graph $H$.
+In order to prove our main result of this paper we prove a number theoretic fact, which we later use independently in order to improve one of Bednarska-Bzd\c{e}ga's bounds.
+We elaborate on that in \sref{apl}.